hnovak94/Pi_intheSky/code/README.md

 * [gpiozero library](https://gpiozero.readthedocs.io/en/stable/installing.html)
 * [Starter code](https://gpiozero.readthedocs.io/en/stable/api_output.html)

+We temporarily tried using code where the angle input can be any angle between -90 and 90, rather than just using min, max, and mid.
+However, with this code the servo was not strong enough to open the shell.

 This [tutorial](https://www.raspberrypi-spy.co.uk/2018/02/basic-servo-use-with-the-raspberry-pi/) helped fix the issue of the servo only moving 90 degrees.
 It offers a fix so the servo will complete the full range of motion.

 ```